Our How to Safely Hold Monero in Cold Storage

-You can print your own Monero paper wallet using the resources on this page.
+resources on this page you can print your own Monero paper wallet to write the Monero wallet seed.
 Using a single sheet of paper, print

 the first image below onto one side of the sheet, then replace the sheet into your printer upside down to print